-Colchester has made the most of its brownfield sites in recent years, revitalising large areas of the town, providing an array of high-quality new homes, businesses, and facilities.
+Colchester has made the most of its brownfield sites in recent years, revitalising large areas of the town, providing an array of high quality new homes, businesses, and facilities.
 Colchester will build on this progress with the delivery of a range of high quality greenfield developments and regenerating further brownfield sites where they become available.
-Working in partnership with our neighbours and local communities, a new exemplary Garden Community to the East will become an innovatively designed, sustainable community enabling a strong sense of local identity, social inclusion, and involvement; well-co-ordinated and timely delivery of high quality infrastructure and facilities; good links to the Borough's primary hub at Colchester Town Centre; a range of market and affordable housing, and an array of job opportunities, together with opportunities for sport; renewable energy; leisure and recreation; walking and cycling, and growing produce.
+Working in partnership with our neighbours and local communities, a two new exemplary Garden Communityies to the East and West will become a innovatively designed, sustainable communityies enabling a strong sense of local identity, social inclusion, and involvement; well-co-ordinated and timely delivery of high quality infrastructure and facilities; good links to the Borough's primary hub at Colchester Town Centre; a range of market and affordable housing, and an array of job opportunities, together with opportunities for sport; renewable energy; leisure and recreation; walking and cycling, and growing produce.